 Experimental results

 The proposed method is implemented to the SMuC 0.1.1.
 A test condition follows the TE-C6 description [2].
 AI condition has no impact because the proposed method is applied to the inter frame.
 Following tables show the summary of BD-rate gain and codec runtime.
+Since the proposal of the AMVP mode is not included in TE-C6, Table 3 and 4 is information.

 Table 1 Merge mode results of the Random Access HE conditions